lbugasu/lbugasu/README.md

 ![Banner](github_banner.gif)
 # ✨Hi, it's Laurence here!

 I am a developer working at the intersection of storytelling and software.
 Software and story-telling?
 You may ask🤔.
-If you're curious, you can find some of my writing [here](https://laudebugs.me/#/) and my tech articles [right here](https://laudebugs.me/#/dev)
+If you're curious, you can find some of my writing [here](https://lbugasu/github.io/#/), or my tech articles [right here](https://lbugasu/github.io/#/dev) or [tips and tricks here](https://lbugasu.github.io/#/snacks)

 >Feel free to reach out to me about an interesting project or just say hello!💆